1- Future

 - Famous investor and philanthropist Warren Buffet once called derivatives’ weapons of mass destruction’ because of its inextricable link to other assets/product classes.

-The bottom line is although it gives exposure to high-value investment, in real sense it is very risky and requires a great level of expertise and juggling techniques to avoid and shift the risk.
+The bottom line is although it gives exposure to high-value investment, in the real sense, it is very risky and requires a great level of expertise and juggling techniques to avoid and shift the risk.
 The number of risks it exposes you to is multiple.
-Therefore unless one can measure and sustain the risk involved, investing in big position is not advisable.
+Therefore unless one can measure and sustain the risk involved, investing in a big position is not advisable.
 Conversely, a well-calibrated approach with calculated risk structure can take an investor a long way in the world of financial derivatives.

 This has been a guide to what are Derivatives in Finance & its definition.
-Here we discuss the most common derivatives in Finance along with its advantages, and disadvantages.
-You can learn more about accounting from following articles –
+Here we discuss the most common derivatives in finance along with its advantages and disadvantages.
+You can learn more about accounting from the following articles –